1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 scrolltotop : true
 toc : true
 ShowLastmod : true
-Lastmod : 2023-10-25T13:30:30+05:30
+Lastmod : 2023-10-28T20:30:30+05:30
 ---

 ## Configuation in `hugo.toml`

 `hugo.toml` represents Global configuration for Hermit - V2.
 It is indicative on the changes to make the theme tailored to your personal preferences.

 `baseURL` : The absolute URL (protocol, host, path, and trailing slash) of your published site.
-Required :- YES
-- `languageCode` - A language tag as defined by RFC 5646.
+- `languageCode` : A language tag as defined by RFC 5646.
 This value is used to populate:
 	- The <language> element in the internal RSS template
 	- The lang attribute of the <html> element in the internal alias template
 - `title` - Title of the Site
-- `enableGitInfo` - Enable .GitInfo object for each page (if the Hugo site is versioned by Git).
+- `enableGitInfo` : Enable .GitInfo object for each page (if the Hugo site is versioned by Git).
 This will then update the Lastmod parameter for each page using the last git commit date for that content file.
-  > Sideeffect : Affects `.Lastmod` parameter in Pages
+  > Side-effect : Affects `.Lastmod` parameter in Pages

-- `hasCJKLanguage` - If Chinese/Japanese/Korean is your main content language, enable this to make wordCount works right.
+- `hasCJKLanguage` : If Chinese/Japanese/Korean is your main content language, enable this to make wordCount works right.
-- `pygmentsCodefences` -Set to true to enable syntax highlighting in code fences with a language tag in markdown.
+- `pygmentsCodefences` : Set to true to enable syntax highlighting in code fences with a language tag in markdown.
-- `pygmentsUseClasses` - Set to `true` to use CSS classes to format your highlighted code.
+- `pygmentsUseClasses` : Set to `true` to use CSS classes to format your highlighted code.
-- `rssLimit` - Maximum number of items in the RSS feed.
+- `rssLimit` : Maximum number of items in the RSS feed.
-- `copyright` - This message is only used by the RSS template.
+- `copyright` : This message is only used by the RSS template.
 - `enableEmoji` : Enables shorthand emojis in content files.
 [Info](https://gohugo.io/functions/emojify/)
 - `googleAnalytics` : Enter Google Analytics UA code to invoke inbuilt Google Analytics.
 - `disqusShortname` : To enable Disqus.